ChrisPenner/recursion-schemes-by-example/articles/markdown/recursive/cata.md

 Catamorphisms are a great place to start on your journey towards understanding recursion schemes as a whole!
-They aren't as scary as they sound, the prefix `cata` comes from the Greek word meaning `downwards`, `morph` loosely means 'to change from one thing to another' so if we squint a bit we get that `catamorphism` basically means to reduce something down.
-Catamorphisms take some 'thing' with an associated 'structure' and reduce it down to some 'thing' with **less** structure.
+They aren't as scary as they sound, the prefix `cata` comes from the Greek word meaning `downwards`, `morph` loosely means 'to change from one thing to another' so if we squint a bit we can pretend that `catamorphism` means to reduce something down.
+Catamorphisms take some _thing_ with an associated 'structure' and reduce it down to some _thing_ with **less** structure.

+If you've been using a functional programming language for a while you're probably familiar with other ways of reducing structure such as operations from the `Foldable` typeclass or perhaps using explicit recursion.

 Catamorphisms closely resemble the `foldr` function from `Data.List`; let's compare the two:

 ```haskell
 foldr :: Foldable t  => (a -> b -> b)   -> b -> t a -> b